-Elizabeth Hamerschlag, Resource Development Director
+Elizabeth Hamerschlag, Special Events and Marketing Director

 Elizabeth joined Habitat for Humanity in 2011 bringing over 12 years of non-profit experience, specializing in resource development strategy and implementation.
 Her past organizations include, Boys & Girls Clubs of Southwest County and Hillcrest Academy.
 Elizabeth holds Certifications in Non-Profit Event Planning from Cal State San Marcos and in Fundamentals of Fund Raising from La Sierra University.

-Mary Stein, Programs/Accounting Manager
+Mary Stein, Associate Director